• Skip to primary navigation

 Peppers for lecho

-In the greenhouse pepper plants are also often infested by aphids.
-We shower them with a garden house a few times to reduce the population of aphids.
-Otherwise, we just leave them alone.
-Usually, as the plants get stronger the aphids don’t do too much harm to the plants.
-Also, as the season progresses, in an organic garden lady bags and other beneficial insects move in and keep the aphids at bay.
+Usually, as plants get stronger, aphids don’t do much harm.
+Also, as the season progresses, in an organic garden, ladybugs and other beneficial insects move in and keep the aphids at bay.

 Pruning and support